Jonathan Caine, Baron Caine: Education and career

 As of 2016, Caine had worked for Tom King, Peter Brooke, Patrick Mayhew, Owen Paterson, Theresa Villiers and James Brokenshire.

 Jonathan Caine has been described as "one of the most quietly brilliant Westminster strategists, whose knowledge of Northern Ireland is formidable."
 In his memoir, For The Record, former Prime Minister David Cameron is quoted in The Yorkshire Post as crediting Caine with being "an authority in his field and a tireless behind-the-scenes presence.
 He was – and remains – passionate about securing peace... in Northern Ireland, and maintaining our United Kingdom."

 He was nominated for a life peerage as part of David Cameron's Resignation Honours list and was created Baron Caine, of Temple Newsam in the City of Leeds, on 2 September 2016.

 On 5 November 2021, Caine was appointed as a Parliamentary Under-Secretary of State at the Northern Ireland Office.
 On 24 November 2022, he was appointed as a whip (Lord-in-waiting) in addition to his role the NIO.

 Personal life

 Caine supports Yorkshire County Cricket Club and Leeds Rhinos, and enjoys listening to Led Zeppelin.
 He was a longstanding friend of David Trimble.
+He is unmarried.